elsy-sc/generic-ws/README.md

 # generic-ws

-A generic REST API server built with NestJS and Fastify, supporting dynamic CRUD operations for any model and table using reflection and metadata.
+A generic web service built with NestJS and Fastify, supporting dynamic CRUD operations for any model and table using reflection and metadata.

 ## Features